Recovering from Total Hip Replacement Surgery

 Recovery Time

-While each person will recover from hip surgery at a different rate, doctors expect patients to return to work between six and eight weeks for office jobs and three to four months for physically demanding labor.
+While each person will recover from hip surgery at a different rate, many doctors will advise you to allow 10-12 weeks before returning to light duty work or office jobs.
+Returning to work time is longer if your job requires a lot of standing, walking or physical activity.
 Typically patients can return to “normal life activities” between three and six months post-surgery.
-The average long-term recovery for total hip replacement patients is approximately six to twelve months.
+The average long-term recovery time for total hip replacement patients is approximately six to twelve months.

 Pain Management

 Pain management is an important part of the recovery process.
 Pre-operative education regarding pain, discomfort, medication and other pain management techniques is important for a smooth recovery.
-We recommend patients follow a simple mantra when practicing pain management for total hip surgery: Rest, Ice, Elevate and take your pain meds by the clock!
+Jo Fox, orthopedic nurse of over fifty years and Lead Administrator of the BoneSmart.org hip replacement forum writes, “we recommend patients follow a simple mantra when practicing pain management after total hip surgery: Rest, Ice, Elevate and take your pain meds by the clock!
+Many patients have phobias about getting addicted to pain meds and they can ruin their recovery by not taking the medication when they should.
+The impact of pain management during recovery cannot be emphasized enough.”

 More about pain management after hip replacement >>